 Once the paper has been received, it will be circulated to the LSC and will be assigned an LSC editor from the P&P committee who will assign a reviewer.
 It will also be posted on the password-protected “reviewer’s database” linked from the P&P web page.

-In rare cases, an accelerated review may be requested.
-However, in the vast majority of cases, the two week period will be honored.
+The minimal review period is one week (including at least 5 working days) and conditional on 1) The results presented in the paper have been presented to the relevant working group prior to submitting for LSC review.
+2) The authors have pre-arranged an independent and qualified LSC reviewer; the reviewer has provided her/his review and the authors have addressed all LSC relevant issues by the end of the one-week review period..

-At the end of a two week period, reviews and comments from the LSC will be sent back to the author.
-In most cases, the author is free to submit to a journal.
+At the end of a the period, reviews and comments from the LSC will be sent back to the author.
+In most cases, the author is free to submit to a journal once LSC critical issues and comments are addressed.
 In some cases, the LSC editor may ask to see the revised manuscript before submission.
 If a second review is required, the LSC editor will work to ensure an expedited review.

 Authors should update their DCC entry with the latest version of the manuscript and with publication data, as that becomes known.